TobiasNickel/tmysqlpromisedao/README.md

 };
 doSomethingInTransaction();
 ````

 The db module internally uses the connectionpool of mysql. beginTransaction will get a connection from that pool and start the connection.
 When you commit or rollback, the framework will also release the connection back to the pool.

-### support transactions
+### Support Transactions

-You have seen, to use a method that supports transactions you pass the transaction-connection into the method, after the callback.
-This paradime makes let the developer of a method prepare the response for direct on the callback without if there is a connection or not.
-To write a method that supports the transactions, you simple pass the last argument into the query method as last argument.
+You have seen, to use a method that supports transactions you pass the transaction-connection
+into the method, as the last parameter.
+This paradime let the developer support transactions,
+if they are used or not.

+To write a method that supports the transactions, you simple pass the last argument into the
+query methods as last argument.
 ```javascript
 /**
  * method to increase the likecount of a user